SysKitTeam/docs-spdockit/explore-reports-and-create-documentation/analytics-and-usage-reports/sharepoint-analytics-report.md

 * __Last Accessed__ - The date when the site collection was last accessed.
 * __Last Content Modified__ - The date when the content on a site collection was last modified.

-You can customize this grid by adding optional column:
+You can customize this grid by adding an optional column:

 * __Web Application__ - Web application name.

 Click on a grid row and a corresponding chart will load at the bottom.
-The chart can be modified to show __visitors, storage and subsites__.
-Also, the data range can ne changed either by clicking on a __zoom button__ or by mouse wheel.
+The chart can be modified to show __visitors, storage, and subsites__.
+Also, the data range can be changed either by clicking on a __zoom button__ or by mouse wheel.